Western Desert Lands Emergency Isolation Project

-Western Desert Lands Aboriginal Corporation (Jamukurnu-yapalikunu/WDLAC) is the Prescribed Body Corporate for the Martu people of the central western desert region in Western Australia.
-On behalf of the Martu people, WDLAC hold native title rights and interests, including the right to exclusive use, occupation and possession of 136,000 square kilometres of land within the Central Western Desert region.
+On behalf of the Martu people, the Western Desert Lands Aboriginal Corporation (Jamukurnu-yapalikunu/JYAC) hold native title rights and interests, including the right to exclusive use, occupation and possession of 136,000 square kilometres of land within the Central Western Desert region.

 Today, approximately 2500 Martu live in and around their determination area including within their established communities at Jigalong, Punmu, Parnngurr (Cotton Creek) and Kunawarritji (Well 33).

-WDLAC engaged TF.A to manage the installation of 10 temporary accommodation units (ex-mine site ‘dongas) across 6 communities in the East Pilbara – Strelley, Warralong, Kiwirrukrra, Kunawarritji, Parnngurr and Punmu.
+WDLAC engaged TF.A to manage the installation of 10 temporary accommodation units (ex-mine site ‘dongas) across 6 communities in the East Pilbara – Strelley, Warralong, Kiwirrkurra, Kunawarritji, Parnngurr and Punmu.

 These units are intended to assist communities respond to COVID-19, reduce the impact of increased housing occupation (due to people returning to Country from other settlements) and allow for individuals to isolate within community, rather than be evacuated to other accommodation.